ILIAS-eLearning/ILIAS/components/ILIAS/Certificate/README.md

 #### Delete

-The delete action will activated via a button in the template form.
+The delete action will be activated via a button in the template form.

 Custom delete action can be created by implementing